Goluxas/astar/README.md

 Turning off the display of non-path explored nodes drastically sped up execution.
 Probably running the Set.has() function on 3000 nodes (sometimes twice!) is massively inefficient.
 CPU usage would climb to 94%.
 Turning off display dropped to 45% at peak.
 Did not have in-code timers at the point of this test.

+Set the grid to 320x160 for performance testing.
+At this size it takes about 170ms to find a path on the other side of the wall.

+Added FPS counter.
+It's about 4 fps when the algo is taking 170ms.
+1000 ms / 60 frames = ~16.6 ms/frame ideally.
+4 frames means we're taking about 250 ms per frame to process, so something else must be slow too. ~~Drawing the path?~~ Nope, disabling that made no difference really.

 ## Up Next

 ~~Add timer.~~